Skip to main content

 My character was stuck in a loop.
 Grind at work, half-heartedly do chores, then crash into a gaming session that felt stolen.
 I’d play for hours, but I wasn’t present.
 I was just numbing the guilt.
 My rank in competitive shooters was slipping, my single-player backlog felt hollow, and my energy was permanently set to “low battery.”
 I needed a new game plan.

-The internet gave me the same tired loot drop: “Set goals.
+The internet gave me the same tired advice: “Set goals.
 Make a schedule.
 Take breaks.”
 Generic tips that could’ve been written by an NPC with one line of dialogue.
 They didn’t work because they ignored the real problem.
 I wasn’t playing wrong; I was questing without a character sheet.

 So I stopped grinding.
 I re-specced my whole approach.
 This is the walkthrough of how I maximized my gaming time by turning my life into an RPG, and why the system I built became the most important item in my inventory.